Spectre-ak/Firebase-Android/README.md

    database reference with the name as the (username of the user to chat with)+to+(this username) which will be used to receive messages from the other user

    For dispaying chats LinearLayout is used and for storing the chat history SharedPreferences.
-   The messages are not stored on the database, the very first time the message is received by the other user the messages are deleted from the database and stored locally on phone inside SharedPreferences.
+   The messages are not stored on the database, the very first time the message is received by the other user that message is deleted from the database and stored locally on phone using SharedPreferences.

    ![alt txt](https://github.com/Spectre-ak/Firebase-Android/blob/main/images/Screenshot%202020-10-30%20175313.png)
 ### Where to improve